r8btx/Server-Clock/README.md

 **Server Clock** is a PowerShell script designed to display the system clock of the target web server
 (Default: https://time.is).

+## !UPDATE!

+New version is available!
+More advanced, cross-platform (JavaScript) implementation can be found [here](https://github.com/r8btx/Server-Clock-Bookmarklet).

 ## Disclaimer

 While **Server Clock** aims to be accurate, no warranty is given.
 Use at your own risk!